Lucien Bulathsinhala: Career

 During school times, he joined with Shanthi Faculty of Peace Arts and studied drama under Joseph Perera.
-He was the one who recognized Lucien's talents and first used him for an adult play where he played the character of a child begging on the street with his mother in poverty.
+He was the one who recognized Lucian's talents and first used him for an adult play where he played the character of a child begging on the street with his mother in poverty.
 After passing SSC exam he joined the Government Institute of Fine Arts where he passed the exam.
 He studied arts for a brief period at the institute and later quit due to commercial problems.

 While still in school in the 1960s, he was fortunate enough to play the lead role Saliya in a tragicomedy play Ashokamala directed by the then examination commissioner L. L. K Gunasekara which was performed at the Lumbini Theater.
 During the same time, he made his maiden stage production Mannadiya.
 In 1964, he wrote the play called Noniwena Gini which took it to the State Drama Festival.
 In 1966, he performed in the Bihiwana Bosathaneni produced by Bandula Jayawardena and received a merit award at State Drama Festival.
 In the meantime, his play Noniwena Gini was invited to perform at the 1966 State Drama Festival as a guest play.
 He then acted in Ediriweera Sarachchandra's play Elova Gihin Melowa Ava.
 He also worked as a flutist in the orchestra of the play Pematho Jayathi Soko.

 In 1974 he produced the stage play Rathu Hattakari which became a popular play and critically acclaimed at several award festivals.
 In 1974 State Drama Festival, the play won the awards for the Best Script writing, Best Music, Best Actor and Best Acting.
 In 1981 he produced the popular stage play Tharavo Igilethi which made him one of the best dramatists in the country.
 The first performance of the play was on 24 July 1981 at Lumbini Theater.
 After 37 years of silence, he produced the stage play Ves Muhuna Galawanna in 2018.